RPMXH/homeSeeker/README.md

 *   **Not Interested Tab:** Contains all listings you have marked as not interested, discarded, or identified as a duplicate.
 The justifications are also visible here.

 Currently, there are no filtering or sorting options within these two tabs.

+## Contributing: Adding a New Scraper

+The system is designed to be easily extended.
+If you wish to add a scraper for a new source, follow these steps:

+* Open a pull-request with the following criteria:
+  1.  **Create the Script:** In the `fetcher-scripts/` directory, create a new script named `get_<new_source>_curl_data.sh`.
+Use the existing scripts as a template for parsing the HTML/JSON response and calling the database handler.
+  2.  **Use the Database Handler:** Your script should source and use `db_handler.sh` to interact with the database, specifically the `upsert_listing` function.
+  3.  **Update the Orchestrator:** Add a call to your new script within `get_all_curl_data.sh`.
+  4.  **Document:** Add the new source to the "Supported Sources" list in this README.